 iBSc in Psychology

-The BSc Psychology (Intercalated) is open to students who wish to intercalate after Year 2, 3 or 4 of the Medical Curriculum, provided they meet the eligibility criteria outlined below.
-The BSc Psychology (Intercalated) comprises 3 parts: core modules (mandatory), option modules and the dissertation.
-Firstly, core modules in covering aspects of biological psychology, abnormal psychology, individual differences, clinical psychology and health psychology (45 credits).
-The second are taught option modules in Psychology (45 credits) in a variety of applied and broadly clinically relevant areas of psychology to provide a breadth of understanding of the nature of Psychology.
-The third part is a critical dissertation (30 credits) which is a critical literature review in a pertinent psychological issue.
+The Intercalated BSc (Psychology) is open to students who wish to intercalate after Year 2, 3 or 4 of the Medical Curriculum, provided they meet the eligibility criteria.
+The course covers a variety of applied and broadly clinically relevant areas of psychology to provide a breadth of understanding of the nature of Psychology.

 iBSc in Biomedical Science

-For the iBSc in Biomedical Science, you join the final year of one of our Biological Sciences degrees, choosing six modules from a wide range of topics to broaden your knowledge in areas such as genetics, physiology, biochemistry or microbiology.
+For the iBSc (Biomedical Science), you join the final year of one of our Biological Sciences degrees, choosing six modules from a wide range of topics to broaden your knowledge in areas such as genetics, physiology, biochemistry or microbiology.
 You will also carry out a research project.

 If you extend your course to six years by taking the iBSc, you will still receive a tuition fee loan from the Student Loans Company for the first four years, and will then receive an NHS Bursary for Years 5 and 6.
 Find out more about financing your studies.